-O’Rourke launch is a final puzzle piece in Dem primary race
+Democratic 2020 field taking shape with Beto O’Rourke entry

 Biden’s team has yet to formally hire any staff.
 But his advisers have been signaling to Democratic operatives in Iowa and New Hampshire that the former vice president is ready to make the leap, likely in early April.
 He’ll deliver a speech on Saturday before a friendly audience of Delaware Democrats.

 “He wants to do it,” said Rep. Cedric Richmond of Louisiana, who is a former chairman of the Congressional Black Caucus and a Biden supporter.
-“He just wants to cross every T and dot every I.”
+“He just wants to cross every ‘t’ and dot every ‘i.”

 Stacey Abrams, the popular Democrat who narrowly lost the Georgia governor’s race in November, has also stoked speculation about a 2020 White House run.
 However, people close to Abrams say she is more likely to pursue a Senate campaign.